Bedunkevich/google-news-parser/README.md

 ### Description
 The project purpose is to take the google news rss feed and grab the articles links.

-| title |  5 Winners and 4 Losers from the 2023 Michelin Awards in New York City - Eater NY
-| published |  2023-11-08 16:26:41 UTC

 |  key | value  |
 | ------------ | ------------ |